serjozhka/Algorithm_Argument_Extraction_Neophilologica/dictionary_based_tags.md

 ## Main tags
 These tags are used in these columns:
-- ros_arg (column AG)		manual annotations based on Rozental’s dictionary
+- ros_arg (column AG):	manual annotations based on Rozental’s dictionary
-- act_dict_arg (column AI)	manual annotations based on The Active Dictionary
+- act_dict_arg (column AI):	manual annotations based on The Active Dictionary

 | tag  | meaning                                                                                                                             |
 |-------|-------------------------------------------------------------------------------------------------------------------------------------|